Coddiction-101/Random-Password-Generator/README.md

 **Start generating strong passwords!**

-Generate strong password, direct in your browser
+Generate strong password, direct in your browser, No installation needed.

 🧠 How It Works
 The logic uses JavaScript’s randomization features to pick characters from user-chosen sets (A-Z, a-z, 0-9, symbols) and assembles them into a strong password of your desired length.